All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What you need to know about breakfast on GLP-1 medication.
 Essential breakfast guidance for semaglutide and tirzepatide patients to protect muscle and maximize results.

-What you need to know about breakfast on GLP-1 medication is that it is your most important tool for preventing muscle loss.
+What you need to know about breakfast on GLP-1 medication is that it's your most important tool for preventing muscle loss.
 Even when your appetite says "skip it," getting 25-30 grams of protein in the morning signals your body to preserve lean mass instead of breaking it down for fuel.

 Why Breakfast Is Different on GLP-1 Medication